sir27/sir27.github.io/students.md

 #### Prospective PhD student

+> **_Special note for students interested in a Fall 2025 start:_**  While UMass Lowell admits graduate students on a rolling basis, I strongly recommend that students who are interested in working with me apply by **December 31, 2024** to leave ample time for review.

 I am looking for PhD students to start in Fall 2025.
-Please send me an email with your CV/resume, an unofficial academic transcript, and an explanation of your interest in research (see the "Advice for getting in touch" section below).
-The more detail you can give about how your experience and/or research interests align with my work, the better -- but you certainly don't need to write a novel.
-If there's a potential advising match, I will recommend that you apply to the PhD program.

-To apply, you will need to [submit an application to the university](https://www.uml.edu/sciences/computer-science/programs/doctorate.aspx) and mention my name in your application.
+To apply to work with me, you will need to [submit an application to the university](https://www.uml.edu/sciences/computer-science/programs/doctorate.aspx) and mention my name in your application.
 In your statement, discuss your specific research interests (remember: it’s a starting point, not a promise!) and describe why you want to pursue a PhD.
-Feel free to reach out to me at any point during your application process.

 Most PhD students have a small amount of relevant (i.e., HCI, robotics, or HCI-/robotics-adjacent) research experience before they apply.
 Not all do, and this is not a requirement.

 We admit students on a rolling basis, and they can start in fall or spring.
 The [UML CIS Graduate Program website](https://www.cs.uml.edu/~gcoord/index.html) is a useful resource for information about the application progress, the graduate curricula, etc.

-A note for prospective PhD students: Faculty receive an enormous volume of cold emails from students looking for research positions.
-I read all emails I receive, but sometimes several days later, and I am not able to respond with time and care to all of them.
-If you believe there is genuinely a close fit between your goals and a position that I am recruiting for and you have not heard back from me, then I may have simply missed your email, and you should feel free to nudge it.
+If you are unsure whether you want to apply, feel free to reach out.
+When you do, please include your CV/resume, an unofficial academic transcript, and an explanation of your interest in research (see the "Advice for getting in touch" section below).
+The more detail you can give about how your experience and/or research interests align with my work, the better.
+I cannot assess your likelihood of being admitted to program, but I can recommend that you apply if I think there is potential for an advising match if you are admitted.

 #### MS student already at UMass Lowell